 It was so sad to see the yellow and green faded out shag carpet….we had it in our second house!
 We’re really old!

 You can watch a short you-tube video of the tour, which included painting the coach.
 Our complete photo album from the Tiffin Factory tour also on Flickr:

 RED BAY MUSEUM: This is a very small and quaint museum.
 Usually when left alone, we can spend at least 2-3 hours in this size.
 But we were the only visitors and the tour guide wanted to accompany us through it.
 He said he was a “transplant” and didn’t really know the history very well.
 So he couldn’t answer too many questions.
 But was a musician so he really keyed in on all the “famous” musicians who visited the town, and especially the Tammy Wynette exhibits.
-While Bill has a lot of untapped musical talent, he wasn’t that interested…and Debbie has little to know musical talents so she’s not interested in famous musicians for the most part.
+While Bill has a lot of untapped musical talent, he wasn’t that interested…and I have little to no musical talents so I wasn’t interested in famous musicians for the most part.
 Just sayin’….

-Bill hates having his picture taken, but he hates taking pictures with Debbie’s iPhone even more!
+Bill hates having his picture taken, but he hates taking pictures with my iPhone even more!